-Completion of data management activation requirements is generally confirmed by the protocol data manager, who notifies the CTS when requirements have been met.
-The protocol team may require translation and back-translation of study-specific data collection instruments as an activation requirement.
+Completion of data management activation requirements is generally confirmed by the PDM, who notifies the CRM when requirements have been met.
+The protocol team may require translation and backtranslation of study-specific data collection instruments as an activation requirement.
 If so, translated instruments must be independently back-translated into English for review and approval by the DMC.
-Other data management requirements for activation may include completion of training applicable to the study, such as for Medidata Rave and the Study Enrollment System, and availability of relevant materials and equipment on site for study implementation.
+Other data management requirements for activation may include completion of training applicable to the study, such as for Medidata Rave and the SES, and availability of relevant materials and equipment on site for study implementation.